☰ open menu to view topics

 Comedy & Humour

-Humour, the ways in which it is put across and perceived, has got to do with the mood and the vibrations; both on the part of the speakers and the recipients.
-In fact, the whole range of emotional states – the humours - can be partially communicated through the faculty of language, with body language and art in general playing an important role.
-Personally, expressing humour is one of the best strategies I adopt to defend myself and keep a distance from those whom I don’t respect, can’t connect, or can’t click with.
-My jokes may be funny, but as others in similar businesses to mine may agree with is this: “Behind all these beautiful laughing sounds there is always a profuse tear lurking.””
+Humour, the ways in which it is put across and perceived, has got to do with the moods and the vibrations, both on the part of the speakers and the listeners.
+In fact, the whole range of emotional states – the humours - can be communicated with words, with the body language and the arts.
+Expressing humour is one of the strategies that in some cases can be adopted to keep a distance from the disrespectul, or those we can’t connect or click with.
+Comedy may be funny, but as well as others in similar businesses I may say: “Behind all beautiful laughing sounds there is always a profuse tear lurking.”

 It's life and life only